robinrojh/tp/docs/UserGuide.md

 **Format:** `addProc <CLIENT INDEX> i/INFORMATION c/COST d/DATE_TIME`
 - `addProc` refers to the command of adding a Procedure to the Client at the specified index.
 - `<CLIENT INDEX>` refers to the index number shown in the displayed Client list.
 The index **must be** a positive integer 1, 2, 3, …​
-- `INFORMATION` refers to the tasks or problems that need to be addressed in the future visits to the Client’s business sight.
+- `INFORMATION` refers to the tasks or problems that need to be addressed in the future visits to the Client’s business site.
 - `COST` is the cost required for the Procedure.
 - `DATE_TIME` is the date and time that the Procedure takes place.
   - `DATE_TIME` accepts inputs in the form of `dd_MM_YYYY HH:MM`.